hmchen47/DataScience/ML/ML-Stanford/11-System.md

   6. The classifier is likely to now have higher recall.
   7. The classifier is likely to have unchanged precision and recall, but lower accuracy.

-  Ans: 6(5167), x13(1234) <br/>
+  Ans: 5 x6 (0.7-5614), 6 (0.3-5167), x13 (0.1-1234) <br/>
   Explanation: <br/>
-  1. False - By making more y = 1 predictions, we increase true and false positives and decrease true and false negatives.
+  1. False - By making more $y = 1$ predictions, we increase true and false positives and decrease true and false negatives.
 Thus, precision and recall will certainly change.
 We cannot say whether accuracy will increase or decrease.
   2. False
-  3. True - Lowering the threshold means more y = 1 predictions.
+  3. True (0.1/0.3) - Lowering the threshold means more $y = 1$ predictions.
 This will increase both true and false positives, so precision will decrease.
   4. False
-  5. False
+  5. True (0.7) - Increasing the threshold means more y = 0 predictions.
+This will increase the decrease of true positives and increase the number of false negatives, so recall will decrease, not increase.
-  6. True - Lowering the threshold means more y = 1 predictions.
+  6. True (0.1/0.3)- Lowering the threshold means more $y = 1$ predictions.
 This will increase the number of true positives and decrease the number of false negatives, so recall will increase.
   6. False

 4. Suppose you are working on a spam classifier, where spam emails are positive examples ($y=1$) and non-spam emails are negative examples ($y=0$).
 You have a training set of emails in which 99% of the emails are non-spam and the other 1% is spam.
 Which of the following statements are true?
 Check all that apply.